Your Child's Checkup: 8 Years

 2. Check your child's blood pressure using standard testing equipment.

 3. Ask questions, address concerns, and offer advice about your child's:

 Eating.
 Schedule three meals and one or two nutritious snacks a day.
 Serve your child a well-balanced diet that includes lean protein, whole grains, fruits and vegetables, and low-fat dairy.
-Kids this age should get 2 cups (480 ml) of low-fat milk daily (or equivalent low-fat dairy products).
-Limit foods and drinks that are high in sugar and fat, and offer no more than 8 ounces (240 ml) of juice per day.
+Kids this age should get 2½ cups (600 ml) of low-fat milk daily (or equivalent low-fat dairy products or fortified milk alternative).
+Limit high-sugar and high-fat foods and drinks, and offer no more than 8 ounces (240 ml) of 100% juice per day.